FBoissadier/mappView-3dviewer/README.md

 - **Auto-Play Animations**: Automatically play animations defined in the scene.
 - **Responsive Design**: Automatically adjusts to the widget's container size.
 - **Bind Attribute**: Struct to bind attributes from the scene to opcua variable properties
+- **Utilize Scripting From Threejs Editor**: Write scripts using the Threejs editor and execute the script using mappView actions and events.

 ## Configuration Options